One of the main technical criteria of a passive house involves ensuring the air tightness of the enclosures that form the envelope.

 Photo by Aislamientos Rodríguez

 An open cell insulation allows the air to fill the cells, so that the foam is less insulating and moisture permeable and it may require a vapour barrier in cold climates.
-In contrast, the projected polyurethane with closed cell structure (CCC4) creates a rigid foam that resists water and does not need additional vapour barrier.
+In contrast, the sprayed polyurethane foam with closed cell structure (CCC4) creates a rigid foam that resists water and does not need additional vapour barrier.

-Beyond the principle of action of the passive houses on the infiltrations in the envelopes in terms of interior comfort, the projected polyurethane acts in favour of their occupants’ health, since these sealings prevent the entry of dust, pollen and other allergens.
+Beyond the principle of action of the passive houses on the infiltrations in the envelopes in terms of interior comfort, the sprayed polyurethane foam acts in favour of their occupants’ health, since these sealings prevent the entry of dust, pollen and other allergens.
 In addition, they do not contain formaldehyde or volatile organic chemicals.